xaleza/exercise_ttt-rest/contract/README.md

-# Rest API TTT - contract
+# REST Tic Tac Toe shared library

-This small library contains the exchanged messages definition of the Tic Tac Toe application.
+This small library contains the definition of messages exchanged between the server and the client of the Tic Tac Toe application.

-The interface is shared by the server, that implements it, and by the client, that needs it to make remote calls.

 ## Instructions for using Maven